SynfiniDLT/daml-keccak/README.md

 # daml-keccak

+    Copyright (c) 2023, ASX Operations Pty Ltd. All rights reserved.
+    SPDX-License-Identifier: Apache-2.0

 Daml library containing an implementation of the Keccak hash function.
+Although SHA-3 is also part of the Keccak family, this version is not compatible with SHA-3 due to changes made in the SHA-3 standard.

 ## Build